SUMS-StA/SUMS-StA.github.io/_pages/agm.md

 title: "AGM Nominations"
 ---

-Below you will find nominees for SUMS committee roles for the next academic year.
+Below you will find nominees for SUMS committee roles.
 Below each name you will find the roles they're applying for and a statement written by each one.

 # Leo Doherty